jurajmajerik/blog/blog/2-domain-and-dns/index.md

 date: "2022-10-15"
 spoiler: "Use a domain instead of IP"
 ---
 Let's connect a domain to our server.
-This will save us from having to use type the IP address when logging in, but also when calling our server's APIs in the future.
+This will save us from having to type the IP address when logging in, but also when calling our server's APIs in the future.

 I already own the domain __jurajmajerik.com__.
 I'm just going to add the ```api.``` prefix before it and assign it to the server IP.